martinohanlon/mayhem-pi/README.md

 ##Description
 A [Raspberry Pi](https://www.raspberrypi.org) port of the game [Mayhem](http://www.lemonamiga.com/games/details.php?id=2972) originally released as Public Domain / Shareware on the [Amiga](https://en.wikipedia.org/wiki/Amiga).

-It was ported to the PC in 2002 by [devpack](https://github.com/devpack) and released onto github in 2011 [github.com/devpack/mayhem].(https://github.com/devpack/mayhem).
+It was ported to the PC in 2002 by [devpack](https://github.com/devpack) and released onto github in 2011 [github.com/devpack/mayhem](https://github.com/devpack/mayhem).

-I picked up it up and ported it to the Raspberry Pi.
+I picked up it up from [code.google.com/p/mayhem](https://code.google.com/archive/p/mayhem/) [https://opensource.org/licenses/BSD-3-Clause](New BSD License) and ported it to the Raspberry Pi.

 [Video of the original amiga game](https://www.youtube.com/watch?v=fs30DLGxqhs).